json-everything/json-everything-blog/_posts/2023/2023-04-16-paths-and-pointers.md

 While some JSON Pointers and JSON Paths _can_ indicate the same locations, this is not the case in general.
 Use the right one for your scenario.

 I think a lot of confusion on this topic arises because many APIs get this decision wrong.
 I've seen many APIs that define a parameter that accepts JSON Path but whose evaluation must only result a single value.
 I figure they think more people are familiar with JSON Path (maybe because of the dot syntax) so they choose to use it for the API.
 But perhaps familiarity isn't a sufficient reason to use a tool.

+_If you like the work I put out, and would like to help ensure that I keep it up, please consider [becoming a sponsor](https://github.com/sponsors/gregsdennis)!_